lkesteloot/unsong/unsong.md

 “But why?
 You know the arguments?
 Fine!
 So how can you just sit there and keep doing it?”

-“You think of this through some kind of romantic David-and-Goliath lens, where all you need to do is break up the evil corporations and…”
+“You think of this through some kind of romantic David-and-Goliath lens, where all you need to do is break up the evil corporations and...”

-“…why not?
+“... why not?
 You’re gigantic, you’re evil, and you crush anyone who tries to stand against you!
 I would say you’re going three for three, Goliath-wise!
-So why [i]shouldn’t[/i] I…”
+So why [i]shouldn’t[/i] I...”

-“…Goliath [i]huge[/i]. [i]Solomon[/i] wise.”
+“...
+Goliath [i]huge[/i]. [i]Solomon[/i] wise.”

 “What?”
 Then, “[i]What?[/i]” Ana was some strange and discombulated combination of taken aback and mortally offended.
 Some people had billions of dollars.
 Other people were good at puns.
 For somebody to have [i]both[/i] seemed unfair, unnatural.
 She was left speechless.